seek4science/seek/tech/releases/index.md

 If you have any comments or feedback about a release, then please [Contact Us](/contacting-us.html)

+## Version 1.15.1

+Release date: _20th June 2024_

+A patch release that includes some important bug fixes and improvements:

+*

+For a full list, see [closed issues for 1.15.1](https://github.com/seek4science/seek/milestone/22?closed=1)

 ## Version 1.15.0

 Release date: _17th May 2024_